CPL JEFFREY KESSLER

 Rising Sun, MD

-Marine Corporal Jeffrey Kessler was on his third deployment when he lost both of his legs above the knee and suffered the partial amputations of fingers on his right hand after stepping on an IED in Helmand Province, Afghanistan on July 13, 2011.
+Marine Corporal Jeffrey Kessler was on his third deployment when he lost both of his legs above the knee and sustained the partial amputations of fingers on his right hand after stepping on an improvised explosive device (IED) in Helmand Province, Afghanistan on July 13, 2011.

 While trying to reach his radio to call for help, Cpl Kessler crawled out of the blast area where the corpsman began treating his catastrophic injuries.
 Pulled to safety by his team, Jeff never lost consciousness as the landing zone was cleared and they waited for a helicopter to transport him to Camp Bastion.